Alonso splashes to pole at Silverstone

 "It was tricky conditions for everyone.
 You have to be calm in some difficult moments," said the Spaniard, who leads Webber by 20 points overall, of his 21st career pole.

-The double champion batted away fears that he had set his fastest lap in the interrupted second phase of qualifying under yellow warning flags after Frenchman Romain Grosjean got his Lotus stuck in the gravel.
+There was however a lingering question mark over whether the double champion had set his fastest lap in the second phase of qualifying under yellow warning flags after Frenchman Romain Grosjean slid his Lotus into the gravel.

 "I backed off in the area where they were taking away the car," Alonso said of the incident.

-Seven times world champion Michael Schumacher qualified third fastest for Mercedes, despite having the wrong visor on at one point and seeing very little, with fellow German Sebastian Vettel, the reigning champion, alongside for Red Bull.
+Seven times world champion Michael Schumacher qualified third fastest for Mercedes with fellow German Sebastian Vettel, the reigning champion, alongside for Red Bull.

 The top four, separated by just four tenths of a second, are all former British Grand Prix winners.

-"In a session like this it's a huge amount down to the driver to get comfortable in the car.
-It was nip and tuck with Fernando to get pole," said Webber who seized it last year.
+"In a session like this, it's a huge amount down to the driver to get comfortable in the car.
+It was nip and tuck with Fernando to get pole," said Webber.

-Vettel said the conditions made the race anyone's guess, with a safety car intervention likely.

-"It could be pretty messy tomorrow," said the 25-year-old.
-"Someone starting 18th could win the race."

 Heavy rain had earlier forced qualifying to be halted for an hour and a half, with cars slipping and sliding on pools of standing water.

-His chance of a fast lap was wrecked at the end of the first part of qualifying when Marussia's Timo Glock spun on the finish line and yellow warning flags forced Button to back off when he might have gone fast enough to go through.
+"I could not get any heat on the front tyres.
+I felt it straight out of the pits.
+I couldn't get any heat on the fronts and that is why I could not get a lap time on those tyres," Button told the BBC.

-"It is the story of my year, not getting heat on the front (tyres) so I am not too upset.
-I know I can drive a car in the wet," said the Briton, a winner in the wet from last place at a restart in Canada last year.
+"It is the story of my year, not getting heat on the fronts so I am not too upset.
+I know I can drive a car in the wet," added the Briton, a winner in the wet from last place at a restart in Canada last year.

 Brazilian Felipe Massa put his Ferrari in fifth place on the grid, his best performance of the season, next to his former team mate and 2007 champion Kimi Raikkonen in a Lotus.